JBGruber/LexisNexisTools/README.md

 ```

 ### Rename Files
-LexisNexis does not give the txt files proper names.
+'LexisNexis' does not give the txt files proper names.
 This function renames files
 to a standard format: searchTerm_startDate-endDate_documenRange.txt.
 Note, that this will not work if your txt files lack a cover page with this information.
 Currently it seems, like Nexis only delivers those cover pages when you first create a link to your search ("link to this search" on the results page), follow this link, and then download the txt files from there.
 ```R
 report.df <- lnt_rename(x = my_files, report = TRUE)